Ftr4vis/Prog_labs/README.md

 # Prog_labs
-Laboratory works on course "Programming"
+Laboratory works on the course "Programming"